tpircher/pycrc/README.md

 System Requirements
 ===================

-pycrc requires Python 2.6 or later.
-Python 3.x is supported.
+Python3 is required to run pycrc.
-The last version compatible with Python 2.4 is pycrc v0.7.10.
+The last version compatible with Python 2 is v0.9.x.

 Running pycrc
 =============

-This program doesn't need to be installed to be called.
+This program doesn't need to be installed to be run.
 The script can be executed from the source directory.
 Simply call the python interpreter with the script as parameter:

-    python3 ./pycrc.py [options]
+    python3 src/pycrc.py [options]

 Installation
 ============

-Install pycrc (if required) using the setup.py script:
+Install pycrc (if required) using pip:

-    python setup.py install
+    python3 -m pip install pycrc

+This will install a `pycrc` binary in the path.

 Getting help